Photo Recovery

 • Useful for deleted photos, formatted cards, empty folders, and RAW devices

-• Preview recovered photos before restoring them
+• Preview supported photos before restoring them

 • Quick Scan for recent deletion and Deep Scan when folders are missing